Dr. Kimberley O’Brien

 Kimberley also enjoys an active role in the Australian media, contributing to various publications including The Sydney Morning Herald and The Age and commenting on radio networks, such as Triple J, ABC Radio, 2GB, and 3AW.
 She regularly appears on television as a spokesperson providing her expert opinion on various topics with Channels, Seven, Nine, and Ten.

 Kimberley began her career in child psychology with young offenders in the NSW Department of Juvenile Justice and later in Scotland (UK) providing therapy for juveniles aged 10 – 16 years.
-She gained skills in Developmental Psychology and Play Therapy before traveling extensively to acquire cross-cultural experience with non-English speaking children.
+She gained skills in Developmental Psychology and Play Therapy before travelling extensively to acquire cross-cultural experience with non-English speaking children.
 Returning to Australia, Kimberley established her Private Practice in Glebe (Sydney) and later consulted alongside Dr. John Irvine providing therapy for children, adolescents and families.

 In 2006, Kimberley conducted international research as part of The School Days Project, interviewing students in 52 countries to better understand school culture and multiculturalism.
 Kimberley completed the School Days Project with indigenous children in Darwin, Australia.